paritytech/dot-jaeger/README.md

 Data should start showing up.
 Grafana update interval can be modified in the top right

 Recommended number of traces at once: 5-20.
-Asking for too many traces from the JaegerUI on Parity VPN both requests large amounts of data over the VPN (potentially slowing down any other services) and makes dot-jaeger slower as it has to potentially sort the parent-child relationship of each span, although this can be configured with `--recurse-children` and `recurse-parents` CLI options.
+Asking for too many traces from the JaegerUI both requests large amounts of data (potentially slowing down any other services) and makes dot-jaeger slower as it has to potentially sort the parent-child relationship of each span, although this can be configured with `--recurse-children` and `recurse-parents` CLI options.

 ## Usage